CD: $15.00 - $9.00

 Except where noted, MP3's are available at 320 kbps -- plays on iPod® and all MP3 players

-Named "Best Traditional Newcomers" in Irish Music Magazine, called a "fresh force in Irish music" by Irish Echo, and now a full quintet, this dynamic young band is embarking on an extensive U.S. tour (see reverse side for itinerary).
-Their second release from Green Linnet Give Us A Penny and Let Us Be Gone is sure to cement them as a band to watch out for in 2004.
+Named "Best Traditional Newcomers" in Irish Music Magazine, called a "fresh force in Irish music" by Irish Echo, and now a full quintet.
+Their second release from Green Linnet, Give Us A Penny and Let Us Be Gone, is sure to cement them as a band to watch out for in 2004.